Olympian Johnny Weir joins Netflix’s 'Spinning Out' ice skating drama

 Spinning Out focuses on Kat Baker (Scodelario), an up-and-coming single skater.
 She’s about to turn in her skates after a disastrous fall, but realizes she can continue her career if she enters the paired skating division, forcing her to partner with “a talented bad boy” named Justin (Roderick).
 However, their partnership “risks exposing a fiercely kept secret that could unravel her entire life,” according to the show’s official logline.

-Weir with play Gabe, an ice skater who may seem like an easy-going guy, but is really a cutthroat competitor who’ll stop at nothing to beat Kat and Justin.
+Weir will play Gabe, an ice skater who may seem like an easy-going guy, but is really a cutthroat competitor who’ll stop at nothing to beat Kat and Justin.

 Aside from a 2018 episode of Family Guy, Weir’s professional acting résumé is minimal.
 He and fellow Olympian Tara Lipinski most recently covered the 2018 Winter Olympics for NBC, though he also co-hosts Food Network’s Wedding Cake Championship.